-Hello friends!
-I’m sharing this delicious warm turnip dip with a bread ring that I cook in a skillet.
+I'm sharing this delicious warm turnip dip with a bread ring that I cook in a skillet.
 If you make it, people will be so surprised to find out that there are turnip greens in the dip.
-I know I was the first time I ate this.
-My friend Angie has made and served this dip at our annual golf benefit party for several years so I finally asked her for the recipe.
-Someone had passed it along to her but I have since found out that it’s an old Southern Living recipe.
-Except Angie and Southern Living did NOT cook it in a skillet nor did they put a bread ring around it!
+I found this in an old Southern Living recipe.
+Except Southern Living did NOT cook it in a skillet nor did they put a bread ring around it!

 The creamy dip tastes similar to a spinach and artichoke dip but better, in my opinion.
 So if you like that dip, then you are going to LOVE this!
 It's perfect party food because it looks so pretty with the ring of bread, but the combo of the tasty dip on the warm bread is a match made in heaven!

 How to make a Skillet Turnip Dip

 Now, back to this recipe!
 To make the bread ring, you will need a package of Rhodes frozen dinner rolls.
 I can only find these at my local Walmart, and be sure to get the ones in the orange package.
 You won't use all the frozen rolls for this recipe.
 I take out what I need and then put a rubber band around the opening and stick the package back in the freezer.

 Pour 1 tablespoon of olive oil in a cast iron skillet and use your fingers to coat the bottom of the skillet as well as the sides.
 I can fit 11 frozen balls of bread dough in my 9 inch skillet.
 Leave about ¼ inch of space between each ball of dough.

 Place a tea towel over the top of the skillet and allow about 3 hours for the dough to thaw and rise.